fernandopalafox/PartiallyObservedInverseGames.jl/README.md

   </tr>
  </table>

-Built from a fork of [PartiallyObservedInverseGames](https://github.com/PRBonn/PartiallyObservedInverseGames.jl)
+> Note: this is a work in progress.
+For more details on how to use it please reach out to me at [fernandopalafox@utexas.edu](mailto:fernandopalafox@utexa.edu) or open an issue.

 ## Approach

 We propose a game-theoretic method for collision avoidance based on rotating hyperplane constraints.
 It is challenging to select hyperplane parameters (rotation rate, keep-out zone (KoZ) radius, and initial orientation) without introducing infeasibilities into the game.
-Therefore, we propose to infer the parameters from expert data by solving for the parameters for which the resulting equilibrium trajectories best match the observed data.
+Therefore, we infer the parameters from expert data by solving for the parameters for which the resulting equilibrium trajectories best match the observed data.

 There are two steps to our approach:
 1. Infer the hyperplanes from the expert trajectories using an inverse game solver.